(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 They regularly add new art in the Venetian’s St. Mark’s square, reflective of both the past and more contemporary, modern works of art.

 When it comes to entertainment, you won’t want to miss an opportunity to see one of the many shows available at the Venetian.

 There’s a rotating variety to choose from, including performances by favorites of the music industry, comedians, as well as uniquely talented performers.

 The main show at the Venetian is called Atomic Saloon.
 It’s a variety show set in a Wild West saloon.
 Lots of acts…lots of laughs!

-Another draw to the Venetian is its vibrant nightlife that includes various cocktail lounges to enjoy as you head out for the evening and nightclubs that will keep your energy high well into the early morning hours!
+Another draw to the Venetian is its vibrant nightlife which includes various cocktail lounges to enjoy as you head out for the evening and nightclubs that will keep your energy high well into the early morning hours!

-The Tao nightclub is touted as one of the best in Vegas with private skyboxes overlooking the dance floor and a 40-square-foot terrace, where you can dance the night away while enjoying one of the best views of the Strip (source).
+The Tao nightclub is touted as one of the best in Vegas, with private skyboxes overlooking the dance floor and a 40-square-foot terrace, where you can dance the night away while enjoying one of the best views of the Strip (source).